stefan-hoeck/idris2-digest/docs/Packages.md

 ### The `--repl` Command

-Runs `build` and starts a REPL session via `runRepl`, which sets up a new unification state and meta data context, loads the main (if any) via `Idris.REPL.loadMainFile` before starting a REPL session via `Idris.REPL.repl` (see also [The Idris REPL](REPL.idr)).
+Runs `build` and starts a REPL session via `runRepl`, which sets up a new unification state and metadata context, loads the main (if any) via `Idris.REPL.loadMainFile` before starting a REPL session via `Idris.REPL.repl` (see also [The Idris REPL](REPL.idr)).